snakey1980/githubpages/content/posts/secret-santa.md

     2027025 / 7697064251745 =~ 2.63 / 10 million

 So finding three earlier was just right!
 With more time on the train just now I ran 100 million and got 28.
-Shout out to anyone who has experienced paired up Secret Santas with a large number of players -- I hope you de-anonymised it and found out how lucky you were!
+Shout out to anyone who has experienced paired up Secret Santas with a large number of players -- I hope you deanonymized it and found out how lucky you were!

 #### Back to the hat